 Since I wanted my finished bow to be five-and-a-half inches in diameter, I cut each of my lengths of ribbon to be 14 inches (5.5 inches x 2 = 11 + 3 = 14 inches).

 4. Now fold over the other end and glue it in the middle, overlapping the previous end (see photo above).
-You should fold over this end first without gluing to make sure it will give you the bow diameter that you want.
+You should fold over this end without gluing to ensure it will give you the bow diameter you want.

 5. Repeat Steps 3 and 4 for all four lengths of ribbon (see photo above).